Bangladesh Italian Marble Works Ltd. v. Government of Bangladesh: Judgement

 The Appellate Division of the Supreme Court declared the Fifth Amendment to the Constitution of Bangladesh null and void.
 It ruled that martial law was illegal and unconstitutional.
 Hence, all martial law proclamations were also illegal.

 Significance

-The verdict invalidated Proclamation Orders issued by the Chief Martial Law Administrator between 1975 and 1979, including the removal of secularism as a fundamental principle from the constitution.
-The verdict was implemented by the Fifteenth Amendment Act 2011 in the Parliament of Bangladesh.
+The verdict invalidated proclamation orders issued by the Chief Martial Law Administrator between 1975 and 1979, including the removal of secularism as a fundamental principle from the constitution.
+The verdict was implemented by the Constitution (Fifteenth Amendment) Act 2011 in the Parliament of Bangladesh.

 The verdict overturned earlier judicial precedents in Bangladesh and Pakistan, in which the courts sought to support coups on the grounds of the doctrine of necessity.
 The verdict was interpreted as a victory for democracy and parliamentary supremacy.
 Martial law was declared to be illegal for good.